masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 ---

-Like many others, I've been playing with prompt engineering a lot lately and I came up with my very own prompt template
+Like many others, I've been playing with prompt engineering a lot lately and ended up with my very own prompt template
 engine: [Banks](https://github.com/masci/banks).
-The project isn't really much more than a toy, but inspired by [this langchain tutorial](https://www.pinecone.io/learn/langchain-prompt-templates/) from Pinecone, I decided to take it out for a spin.
+Heavily based on Jinja2, the project isn't really much more than a toy, but inspired by [this langchain tutorial](https://www.pinecone.io/learn/langchain-prompt-templates/) from Pinecone, I decided to take it out for a spin.

 ## A basic example
-Working with a very basic example, Banks and langchain don't look very much different, let's start with the latter:
+Working with a very basic example, Banks and Langchain don't look very much different, let's start with the latter:

 ```py
 from langchain import PromptTemplate